Bill & Ted Face the Music: Development

 The film's outlook changed after the release of John Wick in September 2014 which starred Reeves, according to Matheson.
-Reeves' career in the prior decade had been lacklustre with several flops, but John Wick had renewed his career, and brought newfound attention to any potential projects he was attached to.
+Reeves' career in the prior decade had been lackluster with several flops, but John Wick had renewed his career, and brought newfound attention to any potential projects he was attached to.
 This included the Bill & Ted script.
 Two outside media investors, David Haring and Patrick Dugan, came in to provide the financial backing for the film, and by the end of September 2014, more rigorous script reworking had begun while efforts were made to find a studio.
 Winter said that while John Wick did help with drawing attention to their script, he did not believe that the film was as fundamental to ultimately getting their film made, since they still struggled with longer-term financial deals from that point.
 Instead, Winter attributed the continued pressure from fans over social media to influence Hollywood that came with news that the film had means of going forward.

 Even with initial funding, it still took several years for them to make necessary deals for the actual production.
 Solomon said many of these deals fell through at the last minute; "We've been to the altar a few times.
 We get rejected right about the 'now you may kiss the bride' part of it."
 During this time, they had secured Steven Soderbergh as executive producer, Scott Kroopf, who produced the original film, as producer, and affirmed William Sadler's intention to reprise his role as Death.
 By this point, the script was mostly finalized and known as Bill & Ted Face the Music.
 Winter said that of the concept of the script, "The longer it took us to get it made, in a way, the funnier that got."

 According to Winter, they eventually had sufficient funds with a studio ready to go, and had added Alex Lebovici as a producer.
 They approached MGM to secure distribution, prior to its relaunch of Orion Pictures in September 2017.
 MGM accepted the offer, which Winter said was due to them having a complete package of production ready to go and the backing of fans.
 In an unusual move, MGM did not finance the film's production, but only took a 15% cut of the film's revenue for distribution and supplied a US$15 million marketing package to be recouped from the revenue.
 The film was formally greenlit on May 8, 2018, with production handled by Hammerstone Studios.
 Alongside Soderbergh, Scott Fischer, John Ryan Jr. and John Santilli were named as executive producers, while Steve Ponce joined Kroopf and Lebovici as producers.

 On March 20, 2019, Winter and Reeves affirmed that the film's production was ready to start, and that they had secured a release date on August 21, 2020.